antrea-io/antrea/docs/design/ovs-pipeline.md

 Service](https://kubernetes.io/docs/concepts/services-networking/service/) implementation (tables [NodePortMark], [SessionAffinity], [ServiceLB], and [EndpointDNAT]).

-By enabling `proxyAll`, ClusterIP, NodePort, LoadBalancer, and ExternalIP are all handled by AntreaProxy.
+By enabling `proxyAll`, ClusterIP, NodePort, LoadBalancer, and ExternalIP are all handled by Antrea Proxy.
 Otherwise, only in-cluster ClusterIP is handled.
 In this document, we use the sample K8s Services below.
 These Services select Pods with the label `app: web` as Endpoints.